EU announces plans to lead green industrial revolution | Headlines

 EU announces plans to lead green industrial revolution

-MAKING ITS OWN CLEAN TECH EQUIPMENT The EU also set a target of producing by 2030 at least 40% of the products it needs for "net-zero" technologies, such as solar power, partly by streamlining the granting of permits for green projects.
+MAKING ITS OWN CLEAN TECH EQUIPMENT The EU also set a target of producing by 2030 at least 40% of the products it needs for "net-zero" technologies, such as solar power or fuel cells, partly by streamlining the granting of permits for green projects.

 The European Commission presented the centrepieces of a strategy on Thursday to ensure its industry can compete with the United States and China in making clean tech products and accessing raw materials required for the green transition.
 The EU executive's Net-Zero Industry Act and Critical Raw Materials Act, part of its Green Deal Industrial Plan, are designed to ensure the bloc is not just a frontrunner in cutting carbon emissions, but also ahead on the technology required to do so.
 There are signs it is lagging.